TheoDaimonn/ITtaxi/README.md

 # ITtaxi
-It project in Moscow Aviation Institute
+It project provided by Moscow Aviation Institute